SUNET/cnaas-nms/docs/reporef/index.rst

   * vlan_high: High end of internal VLAN range
   * allocation_order: Allocation order, default "ascending"

+- banner_login: Optional string containing the login banner to be displayed on the console.
+- banner_motd: Optional string containing the message of the day banner to be displayed on the console.
 - dot1x_fail_vlan: Numeric ID of authentication fail VLAN
 - dot1x_multi_host: Allow multiple clients behind a dot1x authenticated port.
 Default false
 - poe_reboot_maintain: Maintain POE supply during reboot of the switch.
 Default false